venthur/dotenv-cli/README.md

 ### Multi-Line Value

-For multi-line values, you can use double-quites and the `\n` character:
+For multi-line values, you can use quotes and the `\n` character:

 ```sh
 SSH_PRIVATE_KEY="-----BEGIN RSA PRIVATE KEY-----\n...\n-----END RSA PRIVATE KEY-----"